-A program is expected to pay the actual cost of the site visit, which may include items such as, travel, lodging, and meals for 2-3 site visitors for the duration of the site visit.
+A program is expected to pay the actual cost of the site visit, which may include items such as travel, lodging, and meals for two to three site visitors for the duration of the site visit.

 A program can expect to receive a final invoice after the visit is completed and all visitors have submitted their expense reports.
 If your site visit team is paying for the lodging, food and transportation, the program will still be responsible for the travel costs.
-If your program pays for all expenses (lodging, food and transportation) ahead of time, the program will only be invoiced the \$750 prep fee and any remaining travel fees submitted from the site visit team.
-Questions regarding invoicing and fees should be directed to Jennifer Loyo, Accounting Associate at JLoyo@naacls.org.
+If your program pays for all expenses (lodging, food and transportation) ahead of time, the program will only be invoiced for the preparation fee and any remaining travel fees submitted from the site visit team.
+Questions regarding invoicing and fees should be directed to the accounting department at accounting@naacls.org.

-E. Role of the Site Visitors
+Role of the Site Visitors